nkhllg/infovisu/_sources/docs/home.md

 # Jupyter Book Tutorial

-(Last updated: May 22, 2023)
+(Last updated: June 4, 2023)

 In this tutorial, we will teach you how to create a Jupyter book and deploy it online.
 This page is written in markdown, which also serves as an example.

 :::{note}
 This tutorial only mentions the basics.
-For more advanced usage of Jupyter Book, such as this special content block, check [the Jupyter Book documentation](https://jupyterbook.org/en/stable/content/index.html) for more information.
+For more advanced usage of Jupyter Book (e.g., using this special content block, editing the configuration file `_config.yml`, editing the table of content file `_toc.yml`, etc.), check [the Jupyter Book documentation](https://jupyterbook.org/en/stable/content/index.html) for more information.
 :::

 ## Table of contents